 Globally, World Relief operates as the compassionate service arm of the National Association of Evangelicals.
 As such, it works with the local church to stand for the vulnerable.
 In the United States, World Relief functions as one of nine voluntary agencies contracted by the Department of State to resettle refugees.

-In Tennessee, World Relief has two affiliate offices in Nashville and Memphis.
 World Relief Nashville opened its doors in 1987.
 For the first three years that the Nashville office was in operation, several part-time staff resettled approximately 50 refugees per year.
-In 1990 that figure doubled.
+In 1990 the number of resettlements doubled.
 After hiring a full time director in 1991, the office began resettling larger numbers.
-Currently the Nashville office averages 400-600 refugees a year under the leadership of Nathan Kinser as Office Director.
-In August of 2012, World Relief opened a sub office in Memphis.
-Under the direction of World Relief Nashville and the leadership of Resettlement Director Steve Moses, Memphis expects to resettle over 100 clients in its first year of operation.
+Currently the Nashville office averages 500-600 refugees a year.

-In Nashville and Memphis, World Relief has a track record of successful administration of various grant programs of the Office of Refugee Resettlement (ORR):
+World Relief Nashville has a track record of successful administration of various grant programs of the Office of Refugee Resettlement (ORR):

 - 1987-Present: Reception and Placement Grant by PRM

 - 1996-Present: Match Grant Program funded by ORR serves 150-200 participants annually

 - 1991: Employment Grant funded internally by World Relief

 - November 1991-February 1999: Unanticipated Arrivals Grant from ORR

 - November 1998-June 1999: Job Upgrade Grant from the State of Tennessee